 What a great thought, especially today, in the middle of our hectic lives.
 Modern life seems to condition us to focus exclusively on the goal and on the end.
 Yet, it’s in the beginning where we can really set our sights to achieve something amazing.

-At the start, there are no boundaries, no one telling us we can’t, no obstacles that are too hard to overcome.
+At the start, there are no boundaries, no critics, no obstacles that are too hard to overcome.
 Like that young athlete in the commercial, the world is full of wonder and possibilities.

 Do you remember what that felt like?

-How many times have you talked yourself out of starting something really great by skipping ahead to the “how” phase before you’ve actually processed the “what” part of that great dream?
+How many times have you talked yourself out of starting something great because you jumped straight to the “how” before you gave yourself permission to dream about the “what”?

-I think the start, and everything in between is actually more important than the finish, because once you begin your journey there are so many other accomplishments and milestones that you get to experience along the way.
+The start, and everything in between may be more important than the finish, because once you begin your journey there are so many other accomplishments and milestones that you get to experience along the way.

 Think about the last time you accomplished something you were really proud of.
 Now, identify all the amazing lessons you learned during the process.